ionos-cloud/ionosctl/docs/commands/server/update.md

 ## Description

-Use this command to update a specified Server from a Data Center.
+Use this command to update a specified Server from a Virtual Data Center.

 You can wait for the action to be executed using `--wait` option.